evrimulgen/mia-gui/README.md

 ## Building for production

-To optimize the colourfulnews client for production, run:
+To optimize the mia client for production, run:

     ./mvnw -Pprod clean package